 Last week, during TIBCO’s Dr. Spotfire Office Hours, I presented on the basics of CSS & HTML for Spotfire.
 If you missed it and want to check it out, use this link to the TIBCO website.
 I ended that presentation by showing users how you can use the HTML style tag and CSS to format almost every piece of the Spotfire application.
-I also promised a follow up to show users how to inspect HTML to find the Spotfire CSS classes.
+I also promised a follow up to show users how to find the Spotfire CSS classes.
 Here’s an example of a style I use in most of my DXPs.

 Now, you might have a lot of questions at this point.
 What does this really do?
 Why would you want to do this?
 Let me show you a very simple and practical example.